robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-clique.md

 ---
 layout: post
-title: "Reductions from Clique: Common Questions and Answers"
+title: "Reductions from Clique: Detailed Proofs"
 date: 2025-11-21
 categories: [Algorithms, Complexity Theory, NP-Hard]
-excerpt: "A comprehensive guide to reducing from Clique to prove other problems are NP-complete, with common reduction questions and detailed answers."
+excerpt: "Comprehensive detailed proofs showing how to reduce from Clique to prove other problems are NP-complete, with full correctness justifications."
 ---

 ## Introduction

-Clique is a fundamental graph problem that's NP-complete.
-This post provides answers to common reduction questions when using Clique to prove other problems are NP-complete.
+Clique is a fundamental graph problem proven NP-complete.
+This post provides detailed proofs following the standard template for reducing from Clique to prove other problems are NP-complete.

 ## Problem Definition: Clique